 I don’t usually need the money instantly, even in an emergency, though.
-There is usually enough of a buffer involved in my monthly cash flow to allow for a week for shares to be sold, and the resulting cash to make it into my account.
+There is usually enough of a buffer involved in my monthly cash flow to allow for a week during which shares can be sold, and for the resulting cash to make it into my account.
 And, if there isn’t enough of a buffer…Well, that’s what the high yield savings account is for.
 It’s connected to a checking account (instant transfer) with a debit card.

 It’s not a perfect system, of course, but it works for me; I haven’t had a problem with it.
 Money gets set aside each month to help deal with problems, and the money grows at a reasonable rate.
 And, even if I need to withdraw some of the money during a time of loss, at least I avoid taxes and even get to offset some of my income.

 What do you think?
 Would you use a taxable investment account as an emergency fund?